Jan Dylik

-Jan Dylik (19 June 1905 – 6 June 1973) was a Polish geography professor at the University of Łódz.
+Jan Dylik (19 June 1905 – 6 June 1973) was a Polish geography professor at the University of Łódź.
 He was born in Łódź on 19 June 1905.
 In 1925 he begain post-secondary studies at Jagiellonian University.
 He then went on to attend Adam Mickiewicz University in Poznań to pursue research and a doctoral degree.
 He found himself fascinated by the differences in geology between the Greater Poland Voivodeship and the Łódź Voivodeship.
 He collaborated with Stanisław Lencewicz on a project to analyze the Łódź region's geology and geomorphology.
 The resulting paper was published in 1927, and for many years was considered the only source of information on the geology of Łódź.
 From 1928-1930, while still balancing the responsibilities of research, he worked as an assistant in the National Museum of Archaeology in Poland.
 In 1930, he completed his doctoral degree for a dissertation on Stone Age settlements in the Warta River Gorge.
 After obtaining his doctoral degree, Dylik sought funding from the National Culture Fund of Poland in order to travel and study abroad.
 In 1932, funding was granted for a research trip to Austria, Germany, Denmark, and Sweden.
 The research obtained during this trip was the basis for a 1935 paper he published on Neolithic-era Settlements in the Northern Vienna Basin.
 This trip inspired him to travel yet again, and in 1934, another grant was offered for a research trip to Sweden, Finland, Estonia, and Latvia.
 After his research trip in 1934, he served on the International Geographic Congress in Warsaw as the Secretary of the Section on Prehistoric and Historical Geography, where he authored and presented a paper on the geographical location of prehistoric settlements and the historic development of ecumenism in western Poland.
 This marked the height of Dylik's association with archaeology, as shortly after this period, his career shifted away from anthropological geography toward pure geology.
 He still maintained close ties with his contacts in the field of archaeology, and continued to collaborate with them for future research.
 He also forever remained an archaeologist at heart in some regards, keeping his habit of treating geological sites with the same deal of care and meticulousness as if they were archaeological dig sites.